- 16 ounces Brown Button Mushrooms

 - 15 ounce can Full Fat Coconut Milk

-This creamy, umami packed mushroom gravy is dairy free and vegan!
+This creamy, vegan mushroom gravy is packed with umami!

 Since we are plant-forward in this household, I had to create a gravy that would not only replace the traditional but also level it up in flavor.

-Whenever I make this gravy for the holiday gatherings, everyone adds a good amount to their plates!
+Whenever I make this vegan mushroom gravy for the holiday gatherings, everyone adds a good amount to their plates!

 This gravy is made with 3 mushrooms.
 Brown button, shiitake and porcini.